Alastakelay/Low-Level_BL602/README.md

 ![Static Badge](https://img.shields.io/badge/RISC--V-processor-FDB515) ![Static Badge](https://img.shields.io/badge/Assembly-only-FF5800) ![Static Badge](https://img.shields.io/badge/License-GPL--3.0-FF0090) ![Static Badge](https://img.shields.io/badge/Embedded-device-50FF00)

-# Unfortunately, I will not be able to contribute to this Repo on a regular basis for a **long time**
+# Unfortunately, I can only contribute to this repo irregularly
 # There's nothing I'd rather do than explore the mysteries of that interesting chip with fragmented documentation, but that will have to wait until **Summer 2026**
 # The reason being the lack of contiguous time that I freely dispose of as a human in modern-day society
 # In the meantime enjoy what little code I have for you, consult the General E24 [core documentation](https://www.sifive.com/document-file/e24-core-complex-manual), and submit issues or ideas for current or future projects